 of San Francisco's Judaic Studies Chair, and featured the male vocal group

 Chanticleer.
 Dennis Weber, Suzanne's translator and assistant, was the narrator for the concert (of which

 I got a tape).

-after this U.S. concert.
-For my part, I've been teaching seminars and giving mini-concerts of my own in the U.S.
+From 1983 until a few years ago at this writing, I gave teaching seminars and giving mini-concerts of my own in the U.S.,

 This photo is of Mme.
 Haïk-Vantoura and her translator Dennis Weber, after the 1985